opendocsg/slw-judgments-backfill/2004_SGCA_48/report.md

 **Chao Hick Tin JA (delivering the judgment of the court):**

-1       This was an appeal by a director of a company against a decision of the High Court refusing his claim for remuneration: see _Scotts Investments (Singapore) Pte Ltd v Jumabhoy Ameerali_ [2004] SGHC 20.
+1       This was an appeal by a director of a company against a decision of the High Court refusing his claim for remuneration: see _Scotts Investments (Singapore) Pte Ltd v Jumabhoy Ameerali_ <span class="citation">[2004] SGHC 20</span>.
 We heard the appeal on 25 August 2004 and dismissed it with costs.
 We now give our reasons.

 **The background**